It all seemed so promising.

-"Maybe I should have done this a little earlier, but I'm coming out of the offensive room and putting all my attention on defense, just sitting in and trying to help create solutions," Dooley said recently.
+"Maybe I should have done this a little earlier, but I'm coming out of the offensive room and putting all my attention on defense, just sitting in and trying to help create solutions," Dooley said after the Troy game.
 "We're going to do some things differently schematically to help take some of the pressure off some of our players, to give them a better chance and also to reduce some of the space that gets created."

 This would have sounded much better in Week 2 when the Vols were 1-0 rather than in Week 10 when they face Missouri, Vanderbilt and Kentucky in the final three games of the year.

 Dooley's comments also seem a little tone deaf since the Vols have given up 35.4 points and 483.1 yards per game, the worst in the SEC.
 The obvious response is: why haven't you been focusing on this before now?